Main Page and Map | Links | Contact

 In August of 1346, Edward massed 15,000 men.
 His forces, horses, food and supplies for man and beast were carried to the continent on a fleet of some seven hundred cogs of between 30 and 70 tons.
 A cog of about 30 tons would be needed to carry 30 horses, so he required 400 cogs to transport all the horses needed for this expedition.
 Horses were stabled in slings, but stood on their hooves, the slings needed to prevent them from slipping when the ship rolled or pitched.

 Warfare then was upfront and personal.
-Even the king could get clobbered.
+Even the king could kill or get clobbered.
 Face to face fighting was cruel, barbarous and bloody.
 Hand to hand combat occurred even in skirmishes when there was slashing and smashing whether on foot or horseback.
 Archers helped to reduce the numbers before hand-to-hand hacking began.

 Cog